 All applicants need to demonstrate that they are fluent in English and have the writing, speaking and research skills required to complete the course successfully.

 All applicants will be invited to attend an interview, which will involve giving a three-minute talk on an assigned topic.
-The application deadline is Wednesday 31 July and interviews will take place between Friday 30 August and Sunday 1 September.

 The course involves a mixture of classroom-based sessions and practice walks in the City of Westminster.